Search

 Target Populations.

-The target populations for the project include all persons affected by the generalized HIV epidemic and offer patient centered services to Key and Priority Populations (KP & PP) without discrimination while maintaining patient confidentiality and patient rights.
-The KP and PPs include Female Sex Workers (FSWs), Transgender persons, fisher folk, highly mobile populations, partners in sero discordant relationships, children and adolescents living with HIV, Men who have sex with men (MSMs), Adolescent Girls and Young Women (AGYW), Pregnant and Breast-Feeding women (PBF) and their male partners, and Orphans and Vulnerable Children (OVC).
+The target populations for the project include all persons affected by the generalized HIV epidemic and offer patient-centered services to Key and Priority Populations (KP & PP) without discrimination while maintaining patient confidentiality and patient rights.
+The KP and PPs include Female Sex Workers (FSWs), Transgender persons, fisher folk, highly mobile populations, partners in sero discordant relationships, children and adolescents living with HIV, Men who have sex with men (MSMs), Adolescent Girls and Young Women (AGYW), Pregnant and Breastfeeding women (PBF) and their male partners, and Orphans and Vulnerable Children (OVC).